StubHub APIstubhub.com ↗

 One credit = one API call regardless of which marketplace API you call.
 Exceeding the rate limit returns a 429 response.
 Authenticate with the X-API-Key header.

-What does `search_autocomplete` actually return, and does it filter by the query I send?+
+What does search_autocomplete actually return — does it filter by my query?+